masatonandate/spotifun/README.md

 Followed the tutorial from <a src = https://levelup.gitconnected.com/how-to-build-a-spotify-player-with-react-in-15-minutes-7e01991bc4b6>this blog post</a> by Joe Karlsson.
 This website is mainly for fun!
+Created by Masato Nandate!